venkateshgupta5/Stimulating-Banking-System/README.md

-Stimulating Banking System in Python 3
+# Stimulating Banking System in Python 3

 This project is a stimulation of a simple banking system in Python.

-Concepts Implemented :-

 Abstract Base Class
 Overriding